 NASCAR drivers spend several hours in their cars in the scorching heat.
 It’s one of the most stressful environments one can imagine.
-However, one of the biggest challenges of racing has nothing to do with life and death; it has to do with their ability to relieve themselves.
+However, one of the biggest racing challenges has nothing to do with life and death; it has to do with their ability to relieve themselves.

 Unlike a movie theater, where someone can get up and go to the bathroom, NASCAR drivers are stuck inside their cars.
-The fact of the matter is that if somebody spends as much time in a car as NASCAR drivers do, they will have to go to the bathroom.
+The fact is that if somebody spends as much time in a car as NASCAR drivers do, they will have to go to the bathroom.

 Fans have speculated on this since NASCAR first gained popularity.
-But drivers rarely comment on what happens when nature calls in the middle of a race.
-Whether there are diapers involved or other things entirely, most drivers keep this a secret as Beyond the Flag reports.
+But drivers rarely comment on what happens when nature calls during a race.
+Whether diapers are involved or other things entirely, most drivers keep this a secret, reports Beyond the Flag.

 Nature calls for NASCAR drivers

 After taking his victory lap, Stewart stepped gingerly out of his car and onto the winners’ circle.
-Some noticed that the driver was waddling on his way out of the vehicle.
-While nobody asked the question on everybody’s mind, the speculation behind Stewart’s interesting race flew rampantly.
+Some noticed the driver was waddling on his way out of the vehicle.
+While nobody asked the question on everybody’s mind, the speculation behind Stewart’s interesting race flew rampant.

 Going to the bathroom is part of any pro sport.
 After all, everybody gets the urge to go at one point or another.
 NBA superstar Paul Pierce once reportedly left an NBA Finals game because of bathroom-related issues.
 In NASCAR, however, all bets are off.
 Decisions must be made on the fly, and drivers often have to throw away their shame to stay in the race.

 NASCAR legend Dale Earnhardt Jr. recently confirmed this in an interview.